 In 2017, a ruling by the Supreme Court of Canada approved a company’s efforts to force certain websites’ blocking.
 While it is a particular case and technically not related to VPNs or internet privacy, it does show that the legal system in Canada can, anytime, lean strongly towards complete online censorship in the future.

 The decision was troubling and posed the danger of having set a perilous precedent in the country.
 Decisions like these shed important light on VPNs’ need in today’s world, where any access can be taken away from you at any time.

+Torrenting is illegal in Canada.
 Torrenting has always been a major attraction among Canadians.
-At one time, it had the highest percentage of Torrent users.
+At one point, Canada had the highest percentage of Torrent users.
 The Canadian government did well to limit a percentage by cracking down on these users.